Drew Pearson (American football): Professional career

-In 1973, he was signed as an undrafted free agent by the Dallas Cowboys and made the team as a third-team wide receiver because of his special teams play.
+In 1973, Pearson was signed as an undrafted free agent by the Dallas Cowboys and made the team as a third-team wide receiver because of his special teams play.
 As a rookie, he replaced Otto Stowe after Stowe suffered a broken ankle in the seventh game of the season against the Philadelphia Eagles, and his backup Mike Montgomery would also fall to injury in the next game.
-He appeared in 14 games with 6 starts, making 22 receptions for 388 yards and 2 touchdowns.
+He appeared in 14 games with six starts, making 22 receptions for 388 yards and two touchdowns.

 In 1974, Stowe asked to be traded and Pearson became the full-time starter opposite Golden Richards.
 He led the team with 62 receptions and 1,087 yards, while also catching 2 touchdowns.
 He would keep leading the team in receiving until 1978, when Tony Hill took over the number one role at wide receiver.

 In 1979, he and Tony Hill—along with Tony Dorsett—helped the Cowboys become the first team in NFL history to have two 1,000-yards wide receivers and a 1,000-yard running back, when he recorded 55 receptions, 1,026 yards and 8 touchdowns.
 Pearson and Hill also became the first wide receiver tandem in Cowboys history to record 1,000-yard receiving seasons in the same year.

 In 1980, he surpassed Bob Hayes' club mark in receptions and was selected by the Cowboys as their nominee for NFL Man of the Year.
-In the 1981 NFC Championship Game against the San Francisco 49ers, Pearson almost rendered "The Catch" irrelevant when, in the waning moments of the game, he caught a long pass from Danny White that would've gone for a touchdown and won the game for the Cowboys had 49ers cornerback Eric Wright not made a one-handed horse-collar tackle, stopping him just outside field-goal range (White fumbled on the next play, thus preserving victory for the 49ers and putting them in Super Bowl XVI).
+In the 1981 NFC Championship Game against the San Francisco 49ers, Pearson almost rendered "The Catch" irrelevant when, in the waning moments of the game, he caught a long pass from Danny White that might’ve gone for a touchdown and won the game for the Cowboys had 49ers cornerback Eric Wright not made a one-handed horse-collar tackle, a legal tackle at the time, stopping him just outside field-goal range (White fumbled on the next play, thus preserving victory for the 49ers and putting them in Super Bowl XVI).

+In 1982, he delivered a key downfield block during Tony Dorsett's NFL record 99-yard touchdown run.

 In 1983, he passed Hayes as the franchise leader in receiving yards.

-In March 1984, Pearson fell asleep while driving his Dodge Daytona, causing a crash against a parked tractor-trailer.
-Pearson sustained a career-ending liver injury in the accident, and his brother Carey was killed in the crash.
+On March 22, 1984, at 1:30 a.m.
+Drew fell asleep while driving, and crashed his car against a parked tractor-trailer.
+Drew's brother Carey was killed; Drew himself sustained a career-ending liver injury in the crash.